Project text annotation on map axes

 textm that distinguishes it

-from the standard MATLAB text function is that the
+from the standard MATLAB

-is projected appropriately.
+that the text object is projected appropriately.
 Type the following:

 axesm sinusoid framem('FEdgeColor','red') textm(60,90,'hello')

 point, but it appears to have moved relative to the axes because of

 the different projections.
 If you change the projection using the

 the text moves as necessary.
 Use